 If I could only choose one healthy living milestone to celebrate, it would be finally learning to eat intuitively.
 It took me a long time to get here and it’s one skill I’m most grateful for.
 Eating intuitively allowed me to get through pregnancy gaining an appropriate amount of weight, then losing it and become more fit than I’ve ever been.

-Breakfast: half whole wheat bagel, guacamole (don’t judge until you try), 1 fried egg and half and nectarine
+Breakfast: half whole wheat bagel, guacamole (don’t judge until you try), 1 fried egg and half of a nectarine

 Intuitive eating allows me the freedom to eat out and has taught me to get to know my body better by listening to it’s cues.